statistikZH/leu/README.md

 ### Scoped styles

-All CSS declarations should, whenever possible, always live inside a custom element.
+All CSS declarations have to live inside a custom element.
 This way we ensure that the styles won't interfere with the environment they're loaded into.
-The only exceptions are `@font-face` statements and custom property declarations.
 Styles that are shared between components should be defined as global custom properties inside the `styles/custom-properties.css`.
-When a global custom property is used inside a component it should always be assigned to a local custom property in the `:host` declaration block.
+When a global custom property is used inside a component it could be a good practice to assign them to a local custom property with a semantic naming.
+This only make a sense when the component has a certain complexity and the global custom property are used multiple times.

 ```css
 :host {